 Additionally, applicants must fall into one of the following programs:

 - Families Program: Have at least one child eligible for the National School Lunch Program.

 - Housing Assistance Program: Households that receive HUD housing assistance such as Public Housing, Housing Choice Vouchers (Sec 8 Vouchers) or Multifamily Assistance (such as Project-Based Section 8 and 202/811).

-- Senior Citizen Pilot: For low-income seniors (62 years or older) receiving federal or state public assistance and living in Atlanta, GA; Hartford, CT; Palm Beach County, FL; Boston; Detroit; Houston; Philadelphia; San Francisco; Seattle; Miami-Dade County, FL; Santa Clara County, CA; or Fresno County, CA.
+- Senior Citizen Pilot: For low-income seniors (62 years or older) receiving federal or state public assistance and living in Atlanta, GA; Hartford, CT; Palm Beach County, FL; Boston; Detroit; Houston; Philadelphia; San Francisco; Seattle; Miami-Dade County, FL; Santa Clara County, CA; Fresno County, CA; or Washington, DC.

 - Community College Pilot: For community college students receiving a federal Pell Grant and residing in Illinois or Colorado